rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ## Extending the Webpack configuration

-Webpack is powerful tool built to be extremely flexible.
-The degree of flexibility means there is very little provided in terms of useful defaults for a typical Rails application in a from-scratch Webpack configuration.
-This makes Webpack a somewhat odd choice for Rails, which promotes *convention over configuration*.
-Webpacker fills the gap.

 Though Webpacker's default configuration made it easy to get started, we soon ran into the need to modify it to fit our needs.
 The configuration is extracted away in the `@rails/webpacker` NPM package, so we often revisit the source and debug it in the node REPL.

 ```shell